 Vehicles authorized in ZFE-m and restriction periods

-The Paris metropolitan area (40 municipalities including Paris)
+In the greater Paris area (40 municipalities including Paris)

-As of July 1, 2022, only Crit'Air vert, 1, 2 and 3 vehicles are authorized to circulate and park during restriction periods.
+, as of July 1, 2022, only vehicles with Crit'Air green, 1, 2, and 3 stickers are permitted to circulate and park during restricted periods.

-The ban on Crit'AIr 3 vehicles has been postponed and will come into force on July 1, 2023.
+The ban on Crit'Air 3 vehicles has been postponed and will take effect on July 1, 2023.

-As of July 1, 2022, only LCVs and Heavy Goods Vehicles Crit'Air vert, 1 or 2 are authorized to circulate and park (a ZFE for private vehicles is expected for 2023).
+As of July 1, 2022, only Crit'Air green, 1 or 2 LCVs and Heavy Goods Vehicles are allowed to circulate and park (a ZFE for private vehicles is expected for 2023).

-As of July 1, 2022, only LCVs and Heavy Goods Vehicles Crit'Air vert, 1 or 2 are authorized to circulate and park.
+As of July 1, 2022, only light commercial vehicles (LCVs) and heavy goods vehicles (HGVs) with a Crit'Air green, 1, or 2 sticker are permitted to circulate and park.

-From September 1, 2022, passenger cars classified Crit'Air 5 and above will be prohibited in the low-emission zone.
+From September 1, 2022, passenger vehicles (VPs) classified as Crit'Air 5 and above will be prohibited in the low-emission zone.

 Rouen-Normandie

-As of July 1, 2022, only LCVs and Heavy Goods Vehicles Crit'Air vert, 1, 2 or 3 are authorized to circulate and park.
+: As of July 1, 2022, only light commercial vehicles (LCVs) and heavy goods vehicles (HGVs) with green, 1, 2, or 3 Crit'Air stickers are permitted to circulate and park.

-From September 1, 2022, all vehicles, including those of individuals, which have a 4, 5 or unclassified sticker will no longer be able to drive or park inside the zone.
+From September 1, 2022, all vehicles , including private vehicles with a 4, 5, or unclassified sticker, will no longer be allowed to circulate or park within the zone.

-From January 1, 2023, Crit'Air 4 vehicles will in turn be prohibited and only Crit'Air vert, 1, 2 and 3 vehicles will be able to drive and park.
+From January 1, 2023, Crit'Air 4 vehicles will also be banned, and only vehicles with Crit'Air green, 1, 2, and 3 stickers will be allowed to circulate and park.

 Nice-Côte d'Azur

-As of July 1, 2022, only heavy goods vehicles, Crit'Air vert buses and coaches, 1, 2, 3 or 4 are authorized to circulate and park.
+: As of July 1, 2022, only heavy goods vehicles, buses, and coaches with Crit'Air green, 1, 2, 3, or 4 stickers are permitted to circulate and park.

-From January 1, 2023, heavy goods vehicles, buses and Crit'Air 4 coaches will in turn be prohibited.
-Crit'Air 5 light vehicles will also be prohibited on this date.
+From January 1, 2023, heavy goods vehicles, buses, and coaches with Crit'Air 4 stickers will also be prohibited.
+Light vehicles with Crit'Air 5 stickers will also be prohibited from this date.

 Toulouse

-As of July 1, 2022, only heavy goods vehicles, Crit'Air vert buses and coaches, 1, 2, 3 or 4 are authorized to circulate and park.
+: As of July 1, 2022, only goods vehicles, buses, and coaches with Crit'Air green, 1, 2, 3, or 4 stickers are authorized to circulate and park.

-From September 1, 2022, heavy goods transport vehicles, Crit'Air 4 buses and coaches will be prohibited.
+From September 1, 2022, goods vehicles, buses, and coaches with Crit'Air 4 stickers will be prohibited.

-From January 1, 2023, all Crit'Air 4, 5 and non-classified motorized vehicles will be prohibited.
+From January 1, 2023, all motorized vehicles with Crit'Air 4, 5, and unclassified stickers will be prohibited.

-As of July 1, 2022, heavy goods vehicles and non-classified LCVs (transport of goods) can no longer circulate in this zone.
+As of July 1, 2022, heavy goods vehicles and unclassified light commercial vehicles (goods transport) are no longer permitted to circulate in this zone.

-As of July 1, 2022, an educational period is in progress until January 1, 2023: only Crit'Air vert, 1, 2, 3 or 4 vehicles are authorized to circulate and park.
+As of July 1, 2022, a transition period is in effect until January 1, 2023: only vehicles with Crit'Air green, 1, 2, 3, or 4 stickers are authorized to circulate and park.

-From January 1, 2023, the educational period will prohibit Crit'Air 4s while the first ban period will begin for Crit'Air 5s and unclassified.
+From January 1, 2023, the transition period will prohibit Crit'Air 4 vehicles, while the first ban period will begin for Crit'Air 5 and unclassified vehicles.

-As of July 1, 2022, motorized 2/3 wheels, LCVs and PL Crit'Air 5 are prohibited from driving and parking.
+As of July 1, 2022, motorized two- and three-wheeled vehicles, light commercial vehicles (LCVs), and heavy goods vehicles (HGVs) with a Crit'Air 5 sticker are prohibited from circulating and parking.

 Based on information available as of July 1.
 However, exemptions are provided for certain vehicles or certain occasions.